poechlauerbe/42_tests/c03_philosophers/README.md

 5. Test with ulimit to check if the mallocs are protected
 - __with ulimit you have to play arround a little to get the right size!!__

-- just test if you get some error if there is not enough memory
+- just test if you get some error if there is not enough memory (you have to play around so that the philos don't start to run, but the environment has enough memory - valgrind, etc.)
 ```
 (ulimit -v 10000 ; ./philo 5 800 200 200)
 ```